Endothelial dysfunction & Cell miscommunication

 Currently, he is working in Dr. Christophe Guignabert's group and he is interested in the cellular and molecular mechanisms involved in the pulmonary endothelial dysfunction in PAH.
 In particular, he is investigating the cross-talk between pulmonary endothelial cells and smooth muscle cells, pericytes and immune cells.

 Raphaël Thuillet joined Dr Guignabert's team in March 2013 as an Engineer.
-He graduated from Paris-Diderot University with a B.Sc.
+He graduated from the Paris-Diderot University with a B.Sc.
 Degree in Biochemistry and Molecular Biology Physiology in 2012.
 He obtained his position at INSERM in 2019.
-Raphaël is involved in different research programs and is in charge of the implementation of the preclinical studies in the team.
-He is also implementing several techniques to determine which genes are active in different tissues at different stages of the disease development.
+Raphaël is involved in different research programs and he is in charge of the implementation of the preclinical studies performed by the team.
+He is also implementing several techniques to determine which genes are actived in the different tissues at different stages of the disease development.

 Bioengineer